-Water bird Treasure Chamber Woman First floor
+Water bird Treasure Chamber Female First floor

-Annual special exhibitions highlight different aspects of the Ice Age and other archaeological topics.
-Every weekend during summer season guests can participate in a Stone Age workshop.
-The film "Dunkelblau" (dark blue) about the underworld of the karst system of the Blautopf is shown at the Museum as well.
+Annual special exhibitions highlight different aspects of the Ice Age and other archeological topics.
+Every Sunday guests can participate in a Stone Age work shop.
+The film "Dunkelblau" (dark blue) about the underworld of the karst system of the Blautopf is shown at the Museum.

 The Old Town The historic old part of Blaubeuren is one of the best preserved medieval town centres in the south-western part of Germany.
 Its half-timbered houses, the remaining parts of the old town wall, twisting lanes and hidden places add up to the allure of the town.
 Since 2010 the historic town centre along with the mill quarter and the former monastery have been distinguished as listed.
 Scattered around the Parish Church St. Peter and Paul are some small shops, inns and cafés.
 The fountains in the town are a clear sign of the fact that - in contrast to the villages on the Alb plateau - Blaubeuren has always had plenty of water, which in fact was the reason for the foundation of the town and the monastery in this location.
 The market square and the market fountain are right in the centre of the town.
 The square is flanked on all four sides by important secular buildings like the town hall, the old customs house and inns.
 Here the merchants and travellers found a place to stay overnight when on their way from Augsburg to Strasbourg.
 In former times the town hall was a multipurpose building used as an indoor market, an assembly hall, and as the town's granary.
-The tanners had their workshops in the Aachgasse along the brook Ach.
+The tanners had their workshops in the Aachgasse along the brook Aach.
 The houses have wooden balconies where in the old days the tanners used to dry the animals' hides.
 The Hohe Wil (Steep Roof) is the most imposing building in this lane.
 It clearly demonstrates the importance of the trade at that time.

 Half-timbered houses in Blaubeuren Blaubeuren is at the Deutsche Fachwerkstraße, which is a scenic route linking towns with numerous half-timbered houses from the Middle Ages.
 When looking closely at some buildings, e.g. the Große Haus or the Prehistoric Museum, you can see that different timbering techniques were used for different floors or extensions.
 Building laws and regulations had changed by the time a new storey or annexe was added.
+Do a tour of the historic part of the town When following the 1500 m long trail with 13 information boards you will discover the most beautiful spots of our town.
+You can start your walk at any information board.
+An arrow points in the right direction so you will always get back to your starting point.
 Guided tours in English The "Pearls of Blaubeuren" tour takes you to the Venus from Hohle Fels, the tanners' quarter, the monastery with its famous high altar and the Blautopf.
 (90 min) The "Guided Walk through Blaubeuren" takes you to the finest half-timbered houses in the historic old town, to the monastery with its fountain chapel, cloisters and high altar and to the Blautopf.
-(90 min)

-The "Strong Women" tour takes you to the Venus from Hohle Fels, the Virgin Mary at the high altar and the Beautiful Lau at the Blautopf.
-(90 min) The "Pick and Choose" option allows you to compile your own programme by combining components of your choice: Blautopf, Drop Hammer Smithy, Old Town, Prehistoric Museum, Monastery, Monks' Bathhouse, Regional fingerfood at the local greengrocer's, Guided rambling tour. (minimum 60 min) for more information contact tourist@blaubeuren.de
+(90 min) The "Strong Women" tour takes you to the Venus from Hohle Fels, the Virgin Mary at the high altar and the Beautiful Lau at the Blautopf.
+(90 min) The "Pick and Choose" option allows you to compile your own programme by combining components of your choice: Blautopf, Drop Hammer Smithy, Old Town, Prehistoric Museum, Monastery, Monks' Bathhouse, Regional fingerfood at the local greengrocer's, Guided rambling tour. (minimum 60 min)